 The Bottom Line: Surprisingly Cheap Things in Medellín

-Based on my over seven-years experience living in Medellín, you can easily find many surprisingly cheap things in Medellín that are cheaper than in the U.S.
+Based on my over eight years experience living in Medellín, you can easily find many surprisingly cheap things in Medellín that are cheaper than in the U.S.

 These surprisingly cheap things in Medellín have become even cheaper over the past several years in terms of U.S. dollars, due to the exchange rate.
 Back in February 2013, the exchange rate was below 1,800 Colombian pesos to the USD.
-And the exchange rate is now 2,999 pesos to the USD and was even higher last year.
+And the exchange rate is now about 3818 pesos to the USD on July, 19 2021.

 However, there are some things that are not surprisingly cheap.
 There are several things that are more expensive in Medellín compared to in the U.S. For example, imported cars can be quite expensive in Colombia due to duties and taxes.
 Here’s a list of nine expensive things in Medellín.

 Also keep in mind that all the surprisingly cheap things listed in this article aren’t necessarily cheap for Colombians living in Medellín.
-Keep in mind that the minimum monthly salary in Colombia in 2018 is 781,242 pesos plus a transportation assistance of 88,211 pesos a month.
+Keep in mind that the minimum monthly salary in Colombia in 2019 is 828,116 pesos.
 This low minimum salary is why many Colombian households have multiple wage earners to make ends meet.